 Interface Takes Over

 When it comes to user experiences, Google always eyes on product interfaces.
-These experiences include interactions with stuff made of metal and plastic, that is, phones and keyboards, but more importantly involve items consisting of pixels, example, weather apps and word processors.
+These experiences include interactions with stuff made of metal and plastic, that is, phones and keyboards, but more importantly involve items consisting of pixels, for example, weather apps, and word processors.
 It is because of these pixels that experiences are formed and perceptions relating to the brands are made.
-It is these pixels which are everything-the brand.
+It is these pixels that are an everything-the brand.
 Material design does not just formulate order, it forms order that has purpose and meaning.
-We can say that material design is kind of sensory expression of Google brand.
+We can say that material design is a kind of sensory expression of the Google brand.